elugens/hello-javascript/docs/browser-related-questions/browser-events/bubbling-capturing.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are three phases of event propagation including the capturing, targeting, and bubbling phases.
+  <div><strong>Interview Response:</strong> There are three phases of event propagation, including the capturing, targeting, and bubbling phases.
 The capturing phase is the process of the event traveling down to the target element ( &#123;capture: true&#125; ).
 The targeting phase is when we reach our target element, and the bubbling phase is the process of bubbling up from the target element.
     </div>
   </div>
 </details>

 ---

-### Is there an explicit way to invoke capturing an event in the capturing phase?
+### Is there a straightforward way to invoke capturing an event in the capturing phase?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, to catch an event on the capturing phase, we need to set the handler capture option to true.
+  <div><strong>Interview Response:</strong> Yes, we need to set the handler capture option to true to catch an event on the capturing phase.
 There are two possible values of the capture option true and false.
-If it is false (default), then the handler is set on the bubbling phase.
+If it is false (default), the handler is set to the bubbling phase.
 If it is true, then the handler is set on the capturing phase.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />